-Our SENDCo holds the NASENCo qualification; three teaching assistants are trained ELSA's.
+We have two teaching assistants who are trained ELSA's.
 All our teaching assistants have received training in the use of multi-sensory methods to meet the differing needs and learning styles of the pupils and many staff have received dyslexia and autism training.
 All staff are trained in First Aid and have received Epi-pen training.
 Staff in the Early Years Foundation Stage have received paediatric first aid training.